tanaikech/ToolsForMCPServer/README.md

 In order to retrieve the detailed information of the spreadsheet, including the sheet ID and so on, it is required to use a tool "get_google_sheet_object_using_sheets_api".
 * `manage_google_slides_using_slides_api`: Use this to manage Google Slides using Slides API.
 Provide the request body for batchUpdate method.
 In order to retrieve the detailed information of the spreadsheet, including the object ID and so on, it is required to use a tool "get_google_slides_object_using_slides_api".
+* `maps_convert_lat_lon_to_location`: Use this to convert a given geographic point (latitude and longitude) to an approximate location name and address.
+* `maps_convert_location_to_lat_lon`: Use this to convert the location name and address and the location name to an approximate geographic point (latitude and longitude).
+* `maps_create_map`: Use this to create a static map as an image file on Google Drive.
+* `maps_get_route`: Use this to allow for the retrieval of directions between locations.
+The date is required to be included.
+The date format is "yyyy-MM-dd HH:mm" If you cannot know the location, decide the location using the timezone.
 * `move_files_on_google_drive`: Use this to move the files and the folders into other folder on Google Drive.
 * `people_connections_list`: Provides a list of the authenticated user's contacts.
 * `people_contactGroups_list`: List all contact groups owned by the authenticated user.
 Members of the contact groups are not populated.